MakieOrg/Makie.jl/docs/explanations/dim-converts.md

 end
 ```

-you can access the conversion via ax.dim1_conversion and ax.dim2_conversion:
+you can access the conversion via `ax.dim1_conversion` and `ax.dim2_conversion`:

 ```julia
 (ax.dim1_conversion[], ax.dim2_conversion[])
 ```

 And set them accordingly:

 ```julia
 f = Figure()
 ax = Axis(f[1, 1]; dim1_conversion=Makie.CategoricalConversion())
 ```

+### Scope

+Currently, dim conversions only works for x and y arguments for the standard 2D Axis.
+It's setup to generalize to other Axis types, but is currently only supported by `Axis`.

 ### Current conversions in Makie

 {{doc CategoricalConversion}}
 {{doc UnitfulConversion}}
 {{doc DateTimeConversion}}

 ## Dev docs